-- at least three letters of recommendation from professors or others familiar with the applicant's academic credentials (recommendation forms are available through the link in the box to the right);
+- At least three letters of recommendation from professors or others familiar with the applicant's academic credentials (Recommendation forms are available through the link on the References page.);

-- a completed Course Record worksheet listing relevant undergraduate coursework by subject category, primary textbook used for each course, and the grade received for completing the course.
+- A completed Course Record worksheet (within the application) listing undergraduate coursework by subject category, primary textbook used for each course, and the grade received for completing the course;

-You may access an application and reference forms by using the links on the right.
+You may access an application form by using the link on the right.
 Once you have submitted an on-line application, use the 'Application Status Login' link to submit any remaining application materials, or to monitor the status of your application.

 Please Note: Applicants must direct their reference writers to the References page on this website.
 References listed on a student's application will not be automatically contacted by the application server.